-- 5.1 Lighting helps deter site intruders, assists security patrols, and makes the area feel safer at night. - Your site hoardings should have a uniform lighting level on the exterior to illuminate the entire perimeter. - 5.3 Lighting inside the site should also be of a uniform level.
-While high-powered spotlights can light up specific areas, they also create pools of blackspots where a site intruder could take cover.
-Utilising low wattage lighting throughout the site will eliminate these areas of high contrast. - Any lights on the outside of your hoarding should be tamper-proof, and you should schedule regular maintenance to ensure ongoing operation. - 5.5 All entrance and exit points should be well illuminated. - Wiring for site lighting should only be accessible to authorised personnel.
-This is particularly important for bulkhead-style lights employed on the exterior of the perimeter hoarding.
-Exposed lighting cables should be enclosed in a steel conduit. - Any recesses or hidden points on your site should have particular attention paid to them with lighting and mirrors to increase visibility.
+Lighting helps deter site intruders, assists security patrols, and makes the area feel safer night. our site hoardings should have a uniform lighting level on the exterior to illuminate the entire perimeter.
+Lighting inside the site should also be of a uniform level.
+While high-powered spotlights can light up specific areas, they also create pools of blackspots where a site intruder coul ake cover.
+Utilising low wattage lighting throughout the site will eliminate these areas chigh contrast.
+Any lights on the outside of your hoarding should be tamper-proof, and you should schedule regular maintenance to ensure ongoing operation.
+All entrance and exit points should be well illuminated.
+Wiring for site lighting should only be accessible to authorised personnel.
+This is particularly important for bulkhead-style lights employed on the exterior of the perimete hoarding.
+Exposed lighting cables should be enclosed in a steel conduit. ••••• with lighting and mirrors to increase visibility.